 Poor hygiene is responsible for much of the sickness experienced in the developing world, but there are simple solutions that can bring change.
 UNICEF estimates that regular hand washing with soap can reduce the incidence of diarrheal disease by 50 percent.
 The World Health Organization states that by providing clean water to an area, the basic level of health in a community can be raised by 15-20% and by hygiene and sanitation training it can be raised 20-25%.
 However, when combining clean water with hygiene and sanitation a community’s basic level of health can be increased up to 85%.
 Seeds of Hope views the hygiene training as a critical part of a holistic community development strategy.

-Using a participant-centered curriculum developed by Lifewater International, we equip people with knowledge about good hygiene practices.
+Using a participant-centered curriculum we equip people with knowledge about good hygiene practices.
 Our facilitators use pictures and group collaboration to help people identify, understand, and resolve problems in their communities with local resources.
-As part of our iWASH program, we conduct hygiene trainings at locations with a new well, hand pump repair sites, and for BioSand Filter recipients.
+As part of our iWASH training, we try to conduct hygiene trainings at locations with a new well, hand pump repair sites, and for BioSand Filter recipients.

 We are beginning to see the health of individuals, communities, and regions improve because there is a local place where people can be trained effectively.
 By providing a working demonstration center that showcases all the options that are available in WASH and provide hands on trainings for those options.
 Insure quality and consistency in each area of ours and other organizations projects to see the best results from the efforts put forward.
 Provide real life research and development of WASH interventions to insure the maximum benefit from projects.
 Development does not have to be Dead Aid if done correctly.

-We are bringing simple solutions to help bring health, hope, and transformation to communities in Zambia.
+We are bringing simple solutions to help bring health, hope, and transformation to communities in Africa

 This workshop is an introduction to integrated Water, Sanitation and Hygiene.
 It covers disease transmission, the multi-barrier approach to clean water, safe water storage, and family roles in hygiene.
 It also includes an action step where community members create plans to implement their new knowledge.